 If you would like to join us for worship for any part of Holy Week, you are more than welcome.
 Our worship schedule is below, or you can check our calendar for other events.

-Maundy Thursday – April 13, 2017.
-Soup supper begins at 6:15pm, worship at 7:00pm.
+Maundy Thursday – March 29, 2018.
+Potluck Supper and Service at 6:00 pm.
 Service includes Holy Communion and all are welcome to participate.

 Good Friday – March 30, 2018 at 10:30 am.